 I started getting paid to blog in late April.
 I’ve made $50 since then because I have been trying to figure out all the different ways to drive traffic to my blog.

 Now, I’m not getting thousands of views per day as much as we’d all like to.
 I was at a point a few months ago where I would maybe get 5-10 people to visit my blog but I wasn’t promoting it like I am now.
 I had a Facebook page and Twitter but I wasn’t using them like I should have been this whole time.
 In this blog, I’m not going to tell you ALL the ways to increase traffic because some things work better for some, but it doesn’t always work for everyone.
-I’ve seen a million of those blogging income reports, and even though it inspired me to want to get that point one day, I had to be more realistic.
+I’ve seen a million of those blogging income reports.
+Although it inspired me to want to get that point one day, I had to be more realistic.

 There’s only one word that will help you gain more traffic and that word is GOALS.

 It’s important to have goals to get anything done in life.
 Without goals, you’re just aimlessly working towards something without a final destination in mind.
 If you want to make a successful blog you have to figure out what that means to you.
 A good rule of thumb for new bloggers is to set a goal of 1,000 views per month.
 That’s less than 35 pageviews per day.
 If you aren’t getting that kind of traffic, take a look at your blog; have someone else take a look, and figure out ways you can improve.